John Wallis: Geometry

 He is usually credited with the proof of the Pythagorean theorem using similar triangles.
 However, Thabit Ibn Qurra (AD 901), an Arab mathematician, had produced a generalisation of the Pythagorean theorem applicable to all triangles six centuries earlier.
 It is a reasonable conjecture that Wallis was aware of Thabit's work.

 Wallis was also inspired by the works of Islamic mathematician Sadr al-Tusi, the son of Nasir al-Din al-Tusi, particularly by al-Tusi's book written in 1298 on the parallel postulate.
 The book was based on his father's thoughts and presented one of the earliest arguments for a non-Euclidean hypothesis equivalent to the parallel postulate.
 After reading this, Wallis then wrote about his ideas as he developed his own thoughts about the postulate, trying to prove it also with similar triangles.

 He found that Euclid's fifth postulate is equivalent to the one currently named "Wallis postulate" after him.
 This postulate states that "On a given finite straight line it is always possible to construct a triangle similar to a given triangle".
 This result was encompassed in a trend trying to deduce Euclid's fifth from the other four postulates which today is known to be impossible.
 Unlike other authors, he realised that the unbounded growth of a triangle was not guaranteed by the four first postulates.

 Calculator

 Another aspect of Wallis's mathematical skills was his ability to do mental calculations.
 He slept badly and often did mental calculations as he lay awake in his bed.
 One night he calculated in his head the square root of a number with 53 digits.
 In the morning he dictated the 27-digit square root of the number, still entirely from memory.
 It was a feat that was considered remarkable, and Henry Oldenburg, the Secretary of the Royal Society, sent a colleague to investigate how Wallis did it.
 It was considered important enough to merit discussion in the Philosophical Transactions of the Royal Society of 1685.

+Prince Rupert's Cube

+Wallis demonstrated a solution to the Prince Rupert's cube, which involves finding the largest cube that can pass through a hole cut through a unit cube without splitting it into separate pieces.

-Musical theory
+Music theory

 Wallis translated into Latin works of Ptolemy and Bryennius, and Porphyrius's commentary on Ptolemy.
 He also published three letters to Henry Oldenburg concerning tuning.
 He approved of equal temperament, which was being used in England's organs.